 The following cases can also be treated as defects:

-the purchased product does not correspond to the promotional information compiled and presented by the vendor/manufacturer;
+- the purchased product does not correspond to the promotional information compiled and presented by the vendor/manufacturer;

-the product instructions are incorrect;
+- the product instructions are incorrect;

-the agreed installation of the product was done incorrectly, with defects, or the installation instructions are incorrect;
+- the agreed installation of the product was done incorrectly, with defects, or the installation instructions are incorrect;

-the product is defective, of poor quality;
+- the product is defective, of poor quality;

-the wrong product or quantity, etc. was delivered.
+- the wrong product or quantity etc. was delivered.

 The limitation period for defects in accordance with § 438 BGB:

 In the case of new products, the warranty given to the final buyer (user) cannot be shortened.
-In the case of new products, this period may be shortened to one year for a company in the General Conditions of Business (AGB – allgemeine Geschäftsbedingungen).
+In the case of new products, this period may be shortened to one year for a company in the General Conditions of Business (AGB – Allgemeine Geschäftsbedingungen).

-If the buyer is a company, in order to make claims for defects, the presence of the defect must be proven during handover of the product to the buyer (in this case, the company).
+If the buyer is a company, in order to make claims for defects, the presence of the defect must be proven during a handover of the product to the buyer (in this case, the company).
 This is different in the case of end-users – defects must be reported within six months.

-The supplier must eliminate the defects or supply another new product at the manufacturer’s expense.
+The supplier must eliminate the defects or supply of another new product at the manufacturer’s expense.
 If this is not feasible and the defect is major, the customer may refuse the product, demand a lower price, etc. There are various provisions in this case, so you should look into this topic if it is relevant.

-In the supply chain (manufacturer/supplier – final seller – consumer/end-customer), the following provisions apply: if there is a defect in the product that the final seller is not responsible for and the consumer/end-customer makes claims, then the final seller may transfer liability and bring claims to the supplier/manufacturer of the product.
+In the supply chain (manufacturer/supplier – the final seller – consumer/end-customer), the following provisions apply: if there is a defect in the product that the final seller is not responsible for and the consumer/end-customer makes claims, then the final seller may transfer liability and bring claims to the supplier/manufacturer of the product.